Kenmasaka/Dynosaur/README.md

 ## Thanks

 Kenmasaka : Hey, what are you doing here, Dynosaur?
 I thought you were in my computer!
-Dynosaur : I just wanted to write great stuff about me so people put me in their servers...
+Dynosaur : I just wanted to write great stuff about me so people invite me in their servers...
 Kenmasaka : The text in all is great, but you have forgotten something...

 I wanted to personally thank all my friends that helped me constantly at making Dynosaur better and better.
 They supported me, and gave amazing ideas.

 ## Inspired by...

 Dynosaur has been heavily inspired by other bots like MEE6, and I wanted to give it and its team a shoutout, as their bot is much more complete than mine.
-So don't forget that if some stuff is missing with my bot, MEE6 is the best choice!
+So don't forget that if some stuff is missing with my bot, MEE6 is the best choice! :)

 # Thanks for reading!